MIT Canvas Landing Page

 - Once logged into Canvas with your MIT credentials, comprehensive training is also available in many forms including live webinars, recorded webinars, self-paced courses and more.
 Click on the "Help" button in the left-hand navigation bar, and select "Canvas Training" (you can also find the how-to guides there).

-Canvas courses are created before the next semester (should you choose to use them), and will display as tiles on lead faculty dashboards immediately upon login.
+Canvas academic class sites are created before the next semester, and will display as tiles on lead faculty dashboards immediately upon login.
 They will also be listed under "Courses" on the left-hand sidebar once you login to Canvas.
-To start, your course is just a shell with a basic course template; no actual course content or membership has been populated, integrations enabled, and the course will not be visible (outside of your view) until it is published.
-If you are logging into Canvas, and do not see your course on either the dashboard or in the "Courses" tab, please email firstname.lastname@example.org.
+To start, your class site is just a shell with a basic course template; no actual course content or membership has been populated, integrations enabled, and the class site will not be visible (outside of your view) until it is published.
+If you are logging into Canvas, and do not see your class on either the dashboard or in the "Courses" tab, please email firstname.lastname@example.org.

 - Can I migrate my course content from a previous Stellar course?